muffins/brewfault.io/_posts/2017-09-24-local_configuration_for_osquery_on_windows.md

 ---
 layout: post
 title: Local Configuration for osquery on Windows
+comments: true
 ---

 I pretty commonly get asked by folks for a generic Windows configuration for osquery, as the example configuration pack in the osquery repository favors posix systems a bit ([Something we're hoping to make better](https://github.com/facebook/osquery/issues/3725)).

 While the configuration is a core component to what queries one is interested in for their enterprise, we typically perform most of the daemon configuration through the `--flagsfile`.
 Below is the flags file I typically use with the following config.

 ```text
 --config_plugin=filesystem